Knights of Cydonia: Release

+Critical reception

+The song was the winner of Triple J's annual Hottest 100 countdown for 2007, beating Silverchair’s “Straight Lines” by only 13 votes, and was later voted No. 18 in 2009's Hottest 100 of All Time countdown, where it was the second-highest ranked song from the 21st century.
+In 2012, "Knights of Cydonia" was ranked No. 53 on Rhapsody's list of the Top 100 Tracks of the Decade.
+In October 2011, NME placed it at number 44 on its list "150 Best Tracks of the Past 15 Years".
+The song was described by BBC Radio 1 DJ Annie Mac on 27 October 2006 as "six minutes and seven seconds of pure genius".

 Music video

 The Knights of Cydonia video was shot over five days: three days in Romania; one day in London; and one day in Red Rock, California; it was made available on 11 July 2006.
-It was filmed and edited as a thematic smörgåsbord: a Spaghetti Western film with post-apocalyptic influence, complete with beginning and end credits, livened with the occasional kung-fu cowboy or metal-clad maiden astride a unicorn.
+It was filmed and edited as a thematic smörgåsbord: a post-apocalyptic Spaghetti Western film, complete with beginning and end credits, with elements of kung fu, porno and acid western.

 The video was directed by Joseph Kahn, and stars British actor Russ Bain as the protagonist (The Man With No Name), Richard Brake as the antagonist (Sheriff Baron Klaus Rottingham), and Cassandra Bell as the love interest (Princess Shane Kuriyami).
+The Man With No Name enters Cydonia, a small town under the grip of the cruel and oppressive Rottingham, who defeats and humiliates the Man With No Name.
+After a spirit journey in the desert, guided by a Valkyrian warrior, a shaman and a robot, the Man With No Name returns to Cydonia to get revenge.
 Throughout the video, the actors mouth out the lyrics, such as Russ Bain pilloried in town square mouthing "No one's going to take me alive," and Cassandra Bell at the gallows "You and I must fight for our rights."
 In both instances, the mouthed words occur after the song lyrics and complete before the song moves on to the next line.
 The band appears in some scenes, partly as holograms.

 At the end of the video, the end of the credits read "Copyright MCMLXXXI" which are the Roman numerals for 1981.

-Remixes

-An unlicensed remix by Feed Me was released as a white label single.
+The filming location is given as the People's Republic of Socialist Romanistan.